wmhm/MQPackage/PROPOSAL.md

 - We're not going to use lzma or bzip2, since we're targeting making these easily able to be manually unpacked, and a lot of common tooling people are likely to be using to handle zip files likely won't be able to handle either.

+- Unless someone comes up with something better, these packages are just going to be called MQ Packages.